Windwalker PvE Guide

 This guide is designed to be the full guide for Windwalker with all the information you need.
 For more in-depth, advanced information follow the links to those pages in the “Further Reading” sections or in the “Advanced” section in the menu above.

-This guide has been updated for The War Within Patch 11.1 and is regularly updated when discussion, theorycrafting, or testing yields new information.
+This guide has been updated for the Midnight Pre-Patch and is regularly updated when discussion, theorycrafting, or testing yields new information.

 Talent Builds